-The effects of using mechanized equipment and manually working in and along Neal Creek are consistent with the analysis in Section 3.3.2 of the Programmatic EA ("Water Resources").
-Section 3.3.2.3 of the Programmatic EA ("Effects Conclusion for the Proposed Action on Water Resources")

-describes overall low impacts to water quality after considering moderate short-term adverse effects and beneficial long-term effects.
-Section 3.3.2.2.1 of the Programmatic EA analyzes effects on water quantity.
-There would be no effect to overall water quantity as a result of these Project activities.
-The Project activities would cause minor changes to the existing hydrology in Neal Creek.
+The effects of using mechanized equipment and manually working in and along Neal Creek and West Fork Neal Creek are consistent with the analysis in Section 3.3.2 of the Programmatic EA ("Water Resources").
+Section 3.3.2.3 of the Programmatic EA ("Effects Conclusion for the Proposed Action on Water Resources") describes overall low impacts to water quality after considering moderate short-term adverse effects and beneficial long-term effects.
+Section 3.3.2.2.1 of the Programmatic EA analyzes effects on water quantity describes no impact to water quantity after considering effects.

 Overall, the Project would create localized short-term sediment inputs from reintroducing stream flows onto exposed gravels.
 This would be a temporary impact that may last a few hours.
 As described in the Programmatic EA, this impact would be lessened by the application of mitigation measures such as slow or metered placement of materials and close monitoring to keep sediment below 50 Nephelometric Turbidity Units as much as possible.
-One long-term effect of the Project, however, would be an increased potential for the river to maintain flows conducive for passing all life stages of salmonids.
+One long-term effect of the Project, however, would be an increased floodplain connectivity associated with improved water quality and habitat for salmonids.
 The short-term adverse effects and long-term beneficial effects are consistent with those described in the Programmatic EA, and the overall effects on water quality would be low.
+There would be no effect to water quantity, as this project would make no water withdrawals.
+There would, however, be the potential for increased recharge of groundwater as the floodplain regains functionality.